-The group hasn’t operated for the past three weeks because it’s been in a period of transition: instead of receiving , SafeWalk now receives funding from UNC.
+The group hasn’t operated for the past three weeks because it’s been in a period of transition: instead of receiving funding from student government, SafeWalk now receives funding from UNC.

 “It’s resolved now.
 We’re very comfortable in our funding,” Welch said.

 SafeWalk currently employs six people — a low number that has partially contributed to their delay in service.

 “It would be very difficult for me and the five other employees to cover all the shifts,” said Daniel Salgado, program manager of SafeWalk.
 “People would be working more than two or three nights a week to cover all those.”